Divanny/Convertifyer/README.md

 ### :dart: Features
 - Simple and friendly user interface
 - Support for various input and output formats
-- Option to make the PDF searchable with OCR (coming soon)
+- Option to make the PDF searchable with OCR

 ### :art: Color Reference